menacethedenis/CI_Milestone4_Denis_Lymer/README.md

 I would like to thank the tutors at the Code Institute and my mentor Spencer Barriball for their outstanding support, patience, advice and encouragement.
 <br>

-Thanks also to the Code Institute student care team, particularly Lucy Rush for keeping me on track, checking in and always being so understanding, empathetic and helpful.
+Thanks also to the Code Institute student care team, particularly Lucy Rush, for keeping me on track, checking in and always being so understanding, empathetic and helpful.
 <br>